How to Write a Business Plan for Your Home Business

 Types of Business Plans

-- Informal business plans are used primarily by the business owner as a road map to success.
+- Informal business plans: These plans are used primarily by the business owner as a road map to success.
 It might be so informal as to be handwritten notes, or a bit more comprehensive typed out plan.

 Whether formal or informal, when properly written and maintained, business plans provide a means to help you stay focused on the tasks that build a profitable home business.